alex-neal/mars_cnn/mars_CNN.md

 ## **Tune Hyperparameters**

-This function is used to initialize the random search tuner.
+Now we can use our model building function to initialize the random search tuner.
 We'll instruct the tuner select the hyperparameters that produce the highest validation accuracy during the tuning process.
-We'll tell it to try 40 different sets of hyperparameters, and repeat each trial three times for a higher degree of reliability.
+The tuner will try 40 different sets of hyperparameters, and repeat each trial three times for a higher degree of result reliability.

 ```python